mazhur7/Machine_Learning/README.md

    * R: SalaryPrediction_Forest.R
    * Dataset: Position_Salaries.csv

-    Investigation Results:   the finel value is 167000  it moche close But  this is not really relevant in 2D.
+  Investigation Results:  only with runing 500 trees models we have  the value prodiction = 160458.
+We can say It's trap for this dataset.

   ## Setup
 To run this project.......